What's happening - Thomas Turner Reserve

 Concept Plan

-This concept plan showing the community green, parking and outdoor plaza area also shows red lines marking boundaries and easements such as sewer lines.
+Find out more about the concept designs for the community green, outdoor plaza area.
+The plan shows red lines marking boundaries and easements such as sewer and other services..
 Click on the icons for a close up look and description of each feature.

 community green concept plan large gree space, additional trees with mild winding road from park to Grand Junctions Road